mahdi-b/mbio612f22/morea/1_introduction/outcome-module-1.md

   * You understand the goals, structures, and procedures for MBIO 612
   * Your computer and its software is adequate to support the weekly experiences.
+  * You	are familiar with variables, data types and how functions work in R.